ivpn/android-app/.github/CONTRIBUTING.md

 2. Click "Become a tester" and download the app from the Play Store
 3. You can leave the beta program on the IVPN Android app Play Store page

-Any feedback will be very useful to us.
-You can submit feedback either by opening an issue on [GitHub](https://github.com/ivpn/android-app/issues), or send a direct message to beta@ivpn.net.
+Any feedback is useful for improving our app.
+You can submit feedback either by opening an issue on [GitHub](https://github.com/ivpn/android-app/issues), or via email addressed to beta@ivpn.net.

 **IMPORTANT NOTE:**
 Do not use IVPN prerelease (beta) apps in situations where you need to protect your privacy or security, but only for testing new unreleased features and improvements.